GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-resman/README.md

 ### Multitenancy

-Multitenancy is implemented via [separate additional stages](../../stages-multitenant/) that need to be run once for each tenant, and require this stage as a prerequisite.
+Fully multitenant hierarchies inside the same organization are implemented via [separate additional stages](../../stages-multitenant/) that need to be run once for each tenant, and require this stage as a prerequisite.

 ### Workload Identity Federation and CI/CD